 Choose a Wedding Venue in Costa Rica – How we went about it

 How to choose a wedding venue in Costa Rica was something we literally knew nothing about.
 Plus we are budget travelers.
 We’re not experts on the types of hotels which host weddings.
 However, we knew which area of the country most appealed to us, so that made searching a bit easier.
-In case you missed it, we discussed location in the previous article here.

 Anyway, first we did a Google maps search for “beach bars”.
 We then checked out every beach bar in Costa Rica and contacted the ones which appealed to us to ask about their rates etc. We then typed in “wedding” on Google maps and contacted all the places (mostly hotels) which matched that search.
 We then typed in “resorts” and contacted all of those places.
 It was getting exhausting!

 At this point, we hadn’t considered renting a villa.
 As the replies started rolling in (most places answered really fast), we started to realize that a hotel or resort wedding wasn’t really our thing.
 A wedding at a beach bar still appealed to us, but we really wanted a place where everyone could gather for longer than just our wedding.
 This is when we thought to look at villas.

 Ugh!
 Looking at villas was miserable.
 A good kind of miserable, but still miserable.
 I mean, there’s only so many infinity pool pictures you can look at before they all look the same.
 Total first world problems!